 Progressive Automations provide a wide variety of linear actuator options and so choosing the right one for a replacement of a bed actuator would come down to the specifications that are required.
 For example, the PA-03 linear actuator has a force of 200lbs to 600lbs, providing a wide range for use on a medical bed.
 However, if more power is needed, the PA-17 heavy-duty linear actuator has a force of 850lbs to 2000lbs (may require a higher amp rating control box).
 The force and stroke of these linear actuators can be adjusted accordingly to match the requirements for retrofitting an existing actuator.

-In terms of the control unit, Progressive Automations have the PA-20 and PA-22, all of which have an individual wired remote control, perfect for a medical bed control unit replacement.
-The PA-20 is a single channel controller, the PA-22 is a 2-channel controller.
-All models are rated at an input voltage 110VAC, allowing them to be connected to a wall plug.
+In terms of the control unit, Progressive Automations has the PA-CB1-4-12VDC, an individual wired remote control, perfect for a medical bed control unit replacement.
+The PA-20 is a single channel controller, and rated at an input voltage 110VAC, allowing it to be connected to a wall plug.
 The output voltage is 12VDC and a current rating of 10.5A.

 When replacing a medical bed with a new control box, the hospital bed actuator wiring will be the same for most 3rd party models since all an actuator needs is two cable connections (+V and -V).
 However, the wiring will be different based on whether you are using a power supply or a controller box that can perform an AC to DC conversion.
 For the latter, an AC voltage is fed directly into the controller box – the convenience of opting for a Progressive Automations control box.